ymhomer/miniapp/README.md

 The website includes the following sections:

+- **Mini App**: a dropdown menu that includes several mini apps for users to use.
 - **Mini Game**: a dropdown menu that includes several mini games for users to play.
 - **About**: a page that explains the purpose and features of the website.
 - **Contact**: a page that provides a contact form for users to reach out.